Disability Rights Texas Handout

 - Mask, gloves, respirator, or other protective equipment

 - Temporary leave.
 If you have any paid leave saved up, you can use that, and new laws may give you additional rights to leave.
 See the question above in this section about taking care of a family member.
 Otherwise, it can be unpaid

 - Giving some of your non-essential functions to others

 - Reassigning you to another position

-- I asked for an accommodation, and my employer immediately fired me.
+I asked for an accommodation, and my employer immediately fired me.
 Is that legal?
 Maybe not.
 Your employer cannot retaliate against you for asking for a reasonable accommodation.
 Your employer may also violate the law if it retaliates against you for asking for leave under the FMLA or under the new emergency leave law.
 [See the question above in this section about taking care of a family member.]